 the home, or the Nevada crime of first-degree kidnapping, and the defendant deliberately meant to kill or knew that lethal force was being used.

 - The defendant committed the murder to prevent an arrest or to escape custody.
-The arrest doesn't have to imminent, and the victim doesn't have to have been involved in effectuating the arrest.
+The arrest does not have to imminent, and the victim does not have to have been involved in effectuating the arrest.

 - The defendant committed the murder in exchange for money (or something of monetary value).